OUTLINE

 Well, the answer is…it can.
 There is nothing to stop one organization, or even a handful of organizations, from managing a database.
 That’s exactly how your bank knows how much money is in your current account, and an airline knows how many loyalty points you have.
 But there are big risks involved in doing that.
 You’re putting all your eggs in one basket.
 Conflict of

-interest, corruption, data integrity, all sorts of risks, which brings us on to the big revelation about blockchain.
+interest, corruption, data integrity, and all sorts of risks, bring us to the big revelation about blockchain.
 Why it really matters.
-Ultimately, it’s because it moves us from relying on a trustless system to trusted one.
+Ultimately, it’s because it moves us from relying on a trustless system to a trusted one.

 You no longer need to trust that your bank has been keeping proper records about the amount of money Netflix is taking off you each month, or even trust that they are looking after your money.
 Instead, this wealth, this value, this data, is stored digitally in an immutable ledger, free from potential corruption or human error.